-We use third-party couriers to deliver our products and their failure to provide high quality delivery services or our failure to effectively manage our relationships with them may materially and adversely affect our business, financial condition and results of operations.
+We use third-party couriers to deliver products and their failure to provide high quality delivery services or our failure to effectively manage our relationships with them may materially and adversely affect our business, financial condition and results of operations.

-We use a network of third-party courier companies to deliver parcels to consumers in over 200 countries and territories.
-Interruptions to or failures in these third parties' shipping services could prevent the timely or successful delivery of our products.
+We use a network of third-party courier companies to deliver parcels to over 200 countries and territories.
+Interruptions to or failures in these third parties' shipping services could prevent the timely or successful delivery of our products or the products of small business customers with whom we provide logistics services.
 These interruptions may be due to unforeseen events such as inclement weather, natural disasters, import or export restrictions, or labor unrest, which may be beyond our control or the control of these third-party couriers.
-For example, our distribution network is sensitive to fluctuation in oil prices, which may result in increased shipping costs from third-party courier companies, which may, in turn, increase the prices of our products and render our products less competitive.
+For example, our distribution network is sensitive to fluctuation in oil prices, which may result in increased shipping costs from third-party courier companies, which may, in turn, increase the prices of our products and services and render our products and services less competitive.

-If we do not deliver products in a timely manner or deliver damaged products, our customers may refuse to accept our products and become less confident in us.
+If we do not deliver products to our customers in a timely manner or deliver damaged products, our customers may refuse to accept our products and become less confident in us.
 Many of our bestselling products, such as apparel, may be especially sensitive to delivery delays given that they are often purchased in anticipation of a specific date.
 Other products, such as electronics and fast fashion apparel for women, have a limited shelf-life and become quickly outdated.
 Certain products may not be delivered through certain couriers or may not be delivered to certain countries or regions.
 As a result, certain products may not be deliverable to certain customers or they may not be deliverable at a sufficiently low cost.
+In addition, if we are unable to ensure the delivery of products of the small businesses in which we provide logistics services to in a timely manner or such products became damaged during delivery, our business customers may no longer utilize services that we provide.
 Our third-party couriers may also offer us less favorable terms, which may increase our shipping cost and materially and adversely affect our financial condition and results of operations.
-We may not be able to promptly and successfully deliver our products to consumers, which may result in the loss of their business and a material and adverse effect on our financial condition and reputation.
+Furthermore, if our third-party couriers terminate their cooperation with us or do not renew their agreements with us on terms acceptable to us upon the expiry of the existing agreements, we may not be able to find alternative couriers to provide delivery services in a timely and reliable manner, or at all, which may materially and adversely affect our financial condition and results of operations.
+We may not be able to promptly and successfully deliver products to consumers, which may result in the loss of their business and a material and adverse effect on our financial condition and reputation.

-Our websites or product offerings may not receive positive market recognition and wide acceptance, which may materially and adversely affect our business, financial condition and results of operations.
+Our websites, mobile applications or product offerings may not receive positive market recognition and wide acceptance, which may materially and adversely affect our business, financial condition and results of operations.
 In addition, negative publicity, including negative Internet and blog postings from anonymous sources, about our company, our business, our management or our products could have a material adverse effect on our business, our reputation and the trading price of our ADSs.